 Let’s start with your cold audience.
 These are people who have never interacted with your business before.
 A great way to target this audience is through the use of interests, related to your business.
 For example: for an online Activewear store, I would target people interested in Gyms.

 Your warm audience has seen or heard of you before.
 This includes those who follow you or engage with you on Instagram or Facebook or those who have watched more than 50% of a previous video ad.
 Finally, you have your hot audience.
 As you may have guessed, this is your retargeting audience.
-Those who have visited your website, viewed products, and added items to their cart.
-Essentially, anyone that hasn’t contacted you (service base businesses) or bought from you.
+Those who have visited your website viewed products, and added items to their cart.
+Essentially, anyone that hasn’t contacted you (service based businesses) or bought from you.

-You won’t be able to use your hot audience straight away, as you need at least 1,000 visitors prior, or if you’re targeting add to carts, you need 1,000 add to carts and so on.
+You won’t be able to use your hot audience straight away, as you need at least 1,000 visitors prior, or if you’re targeting add-to-carts, you need 1,000 add-to carts, and so on.
 So, build out this campaign but keep it paused until you’ve hit 1,000.

 4. Create Your Facebook Ads